tony-waters/tony-waters.github.io/_posts/2015-02-05-value-objects.md

 I'd like to outline what a Value Object is in this context and show a simple approach to using them in an application that uses JPA with a relational database.

 By way of example I'll use a (simplified) Value Object from my last project, `Month` - which denotes a 'specific month in a specific year'.
-It could be (and at some point was) represented by a `String` with the format 'YYYYmm'.
+It could be (and at some point was) represented by a `String` with the format 'yyyyMM'.
 I'll try and show that representing it as a Value Object brings many advantages, including cleaner code, in-situ validation, and serving as a place to put increasing functionality as the project progresses.

 ##'Good' Value Objects
 Re-jigging Evans quote, to make a good Value Object one must: